cioportfolio/photofinish/docs/index.md

 ## Think about what you have made ##

 If you can read the secret message, Well Done!
 You have completed the first part of the challenge but you have also made something really useful - a photofinish device.
 These devices are used in major sporting events.
-Take a look at [this video]()
+Take a look at [this video](https://www.youtube.com/watch?v=QGNgINohags) for an introduction.
+You have started to make an app that the presenter describes in his video.
+Now here are some things to try:

+- Set up a pretend race with some friends and use your programme to create a photofinish image of your race.
+Who won?
+- Do some comparison between each tall thin strip.
+Can you get the computer to tell you when someone crosses the line?
+This is a kind of motion detection.
+- Add a timer.
+Can you calculate the race time of the winner?
+- OpenCV can add text to an image.
+Can you add times to the photofinish image so you can see how far apart the racers are?
+- Add some interaction.
+Show a marker line on the photofinish and let people move the line (with the mouse or keyboard) and show a more accurate time.
+- It can be a little fiddly to place the camera just right at the finish line.
+Add a setup mode to your programme to help you place the camera at the right point before recording a race.
+- You've already seen how you can insert a hidden message into the photofinish image.
+That was how you read the secret message.
+Can you make your own image and make a device to show it at the finish line and so that it appears in the photofinish image?